On Air Now

-It's time to celebrate the impeccable classical history of Scotland, from poets and caves to pioneering modern composers.
+It's time to celebrate the impeccable classical history of Scotland, from poets and caves to pioneering modern composers, with a bit of stunning landscape to boot!

 1. Hamish MacCunn's one glorious success